 Method 4: Using nvm (Node Version Manager)

-For managing multiple Node.js versions:
+For managing multiple Node.js versions (useful when projects need different ones):

 Linux Installation